 Strategy 5.5.1: Partner with UCTC & UCAT to enhance and expand public transportation services and infrastructure throughout Kingston and the surrounding region.
 The City should consider providing expanded bus service to train stations in Rhinecliff and Poughkeepsie and other destinations in partnership with Ulster County.
-Bus service to surrounding community points of interest should be enhance and centered around a transit hub in proximity to the SUNY Ulster Kingston Center satellite campus on Broadway that can serve the dual purpose of opening access to Ulster County for City residents, and of providing affordable transportation for residents in surrounding communities to access higher education.
+Bus service to surrounding community points of interest should be enhanced and centered around a transit hub in proximity to the Kingston Center of SUNY Ulster (KCSU) campus that can serve the dual purpose of opening access to Ulster County for City residents, and of providing affordable transportation for residents in surrounding communities to access higher education.
 Coupled with Citibus service, this would enhance access to County Offices, Broadway and cultural uses in all three mixed-use cores (Uptown, Midtown and Rondout) to surrounding communities.